 There are some situations where you may not be able to use the markup described in the previous section.
 In HTML these include the

 In these situations you have to use the invisible Unicode characters that produce the same results.

 To replicate the effect of the markup described in the example above related to nested base directions, we can use pairs of characters to surround the embedded text.
-The first character is one of U+202B RIGHT-TO-LEFT EMBEDDING (RLE) or U+202A LEFT-TO-RIGHT EMBEDDING (LRE).
-This corresponds to the pre-HTML5 markup
+The first character is one of U+2067 RIGHT-TO-LEFT ISOLATE (RLI) or U+2066 LEFT-TO-RIGHT ISOLATE (LRI).
+These are placed in the same location as the opening

 </span> in the markup.
 Here's an example.